Weeknight Date Ideas That Are More Creative Than Happy Hour

 Browse A Bookstore Or Library

-Show each other your favourite — and least favourite — books at a library or bookstore, which lets you get personal without spending much (or any) cash.
+Show each other your favorite — and least favorite — books at a library or bookstore, which lets you get personal without spending much (or any) cash.

 Go Roller Skating